 - Long-term exposure to high concentrations of air pollution may cause asthma in children.

 Children aged between 8-10 years old, who lived in highly polluted parts of cities, had up to 10% less lung capacity than normal.
 Dr Ian Mudway, a leading expert on the air pollution impacts on child health, suggests this reduced lung function may never be reversed.

 Air pollution exposure in pregnant women was found to harm brain development and contribute to behavioural and cognitive problems later in childhood.

 Obesity and diabetes

-So ends the more terrifying section of this article.
-Let’s move on to what the UK government is doing to solve the problem and what you and I can do to help.
+So air pollution is a really serious problem and its scary to think of exposing your young children to those kinds of risks on your walk to the playground.
+Let’s look at what the UK government is doing to solve the problem and what you and I can do to help.

 What’s being done about air pollution in the UK?

 You might have seen reports in 2016 that the government’s plan for combatting air pollution in the UK “has been judged illegally poor at the high court.”
 It was the second such ruling in 18 months.